MCP Integration

 What is MCP and how does it work with Hooklistener?

 MCP (Model Context Protocol) is an open standard that lets AI coding assistants call external tools.
-Hooklistener's MCP server exposes 8 tools — for creating debug endpoints, inspecting captured webhook payloads, and managing uptime monitors — so your AI assistant can interact with your webhook infrastructure directly from the terminal.
+Hooklistener's MCP server exposes 15 tools across 5 categories — debug endpoints, endpoint actions, captured requests, uptime monitors, and a key-value datastore — so your AI assistant can interact with your webhook infrastructure directly from the terminal.
+See the full tool reference at docs.hooklistener.com.

 Which AI tools support Hooklistener's MCP server?